tamunoWoks/python_notebook/strings_and_texts.md

 ## Useful String Methods
 Several string methods analyze strings or create transformed string values.

+###  Changing the Case:
 - **upper()** = Returns a new string with all the letters in the original converted to uppercase.
 - **lower()** = Returns a new string with all the letters in the original converted to lowercase.
 - **isupper()** = Returns a Boolean True value if the string has at least one letter and all the letters are uppercase.
 - **islower()** = Returns a Boolean True value if the string has at least one letter and all the letters are lowercase.

+Note that these methods don’t change the string itself, but return new string values.
+If you want to change the original string, you have to call `upper()` or `lower()` on the string and then assign the new string to the variable that stored the original.

+The `upper()` and `lower()` methods are helpful if you need to make a case insensitive comparison.
+Since the `upper()` and `lower()` string methods themselves return strings, you can call string methods on those returned string values as well.